thepmsquare/square_logger/README.md

 ## about

-python logger for my personal use
+python logger for my personal use.

 ## env

 python - 3.9.6

 ## changelog

+### v1.0.3

+- config is being read using lapa_commons.

 ### v1.0.2